 HACKED MEDICAL DEVICES make for scary headlines.
 Dick Cheney ordered changes to his pacemaker to better protect it from hackers.
 Johnson & Johnson warned customers about a security bug in one of its insulin pumps last fall.
 And St. Jude has spent months dealing with the fallout of vulnerabilities in some of the company’s defibrillators, pacemakers, and other medical electronics.
 You’d think by now medical device companies would have learned something about security reform.
 Experts warn they haven’t.

 Author: Chris Kapzynski

-Chris is BeBop's Marketing Coordinator.
+Chris is BeBop's Marketing Manager.
 For the past 15 years he's developed expertise with reaching audiences through a wide variety of technical and analytical ways.
 He is also a social media and website aficionado, graphic designer, and is engaged in projects ranging from blockchain to game development.